bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 ##### Requests

 The body of the request message will vary depending on the business context however all message bodies will consist of at least one Parameter.
 The Parameter resource has two profiles defined in this guide.
 See [Metadata Parameters](StructureDefinition-bc-metadata-parameters.html) and [Patient Business Parameters](StructureDefinition-bc-patient-business-parameters.html).
 The Metadata Parameters profile is to store request metadata name-value pairs such as request creation time and unique ID.
-The Business Parameters profile includes the Metadata name-value paris and in addition business values such as Patients and Operation flags.
+The Business Parameters profile includes the Metadata name-value pairs and in addition business values such as Patients and Operation flags.

-The diagram below shows how the Paramters resource is generalized to a Metadata Parameters and then further to a Business Parameters resource.
+The diagram below shows how the Parameters resource is generalized to a Metadata Parameters and then further to a Business Parameters resource.
 The children inherit from the parents.

 <span>
 	<img src="design_nestedParameters.png" height="350"/>